Insight - The $50 device that symbolises a shift in North Korea

 CHEAP AND VERSATILE

-Notel or 'notetel' - the name is a uniquely North Korean word combining 'notebook' and 'television' - are easily found on the black market for around 300 Chinese yuan ($48), and are also available in some state shops and markets.
+Notel or 'notetel' - the name is a uniquely North Korean word combining 'notebook' and 'television' - are easily found on the black market for around 300 Chinese yuan (32 pounds), and are also available in some state shops and markets.

 The device was legalised last year, according to defector-run news outlets in Seoul - one of many recent measures taken by the state to accommodate grassroots change.